Joseph de Maistre: Religion

-After the appearance in 1816 of his French translation of Plutarch's treatise On the Delay of Divine Justice in the Punishment of the Guilty, Maistre published Du Pape ("On the Pope") in 1819, the most complete exposition of his religious conception of authority.
+Central to Maistre's rejection of the French Revolution was his belief that it was a rupture with the past and the Catholic Church, and that this rupture was the cause of scourges of the revolution such as Robespierre and Napoleon.
+After the appearance in 1816 of his French translation of Plutarch's treatise On the Delay of Divine Justice in the Punishment of the Guilty, Maistre published "On the Pope" in 1819, the most complete exposition of his religious conception of authority.
 According to Maistre, any attempt to justify government on rational grounds will only lead to unresolvable arguments about the legitimacy and expediency of any existing government and that this in turn will lead to violence and chaos.
 As a result, Maistre argued that the legitimacy of government must be based on compelling, but non-rational grounds which its subjects must not be allowed to question.
 Maistre went on to argue that authority in politics should derive from religion and that in Europe this religious authority must ultimately lie with the Pope.

+Maistre criticised Enlightenment thinkers, particularly the French Encyclopaedists and Rousseau, for treating human beings as fundamentally rational and for grounding their theories in abstract reasoning rather than historical observation.
+To Rousseau's claim in The Social Contract that "man is born free, yet is everywhere in chains", Maistre retorts by asking why "sheep, who are born carnivorous, nevertheless everywhere nibble grass".
+After the Revolution, he became an ardent defender of his educators the Jesuits, increasingly associating the spirit of the Revolution with the Jesuits' traditional enemies, the Jansenists.
+He wrote Letters on the Spanish Inquisition which defended the inquisition.

 Ethics

 In addition to his voluminous correspondence, Maistre left two books that were published posthumously.
 Soirées de St. Pétersbourg (1821) is a theodicy in the form of a Platonic dialogue in which Maistre argues that evil exists because of its place in the divine plan, according to which the blood sacrifice of innocents returns men to God via the expiation of the sins of the guilty.
 Maistre sees this as a law of human history as unquestionable as it is mysterious.
+Yet contrary to the cliché that links reactionary thought to dogmatism, the fragmentary Soirées de St. Pétersbourg develop a train of thoughts, as Andreas Dorschel puts it, in a searching, tentative and even experimental fashion.